SimonBrandner/YeelightCPPAPI/README.md

 # YeelightCPPAPI
 Yeelight C++ API is API for Yeelight bulbs.
 It's created with Qt.
-You can use YeelightAPITestApp as example.
+You can use YeelightAPITestApp as an example.

 ## Install
 + Clone the repository.